Oudwins/zog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Go Report Card](https://goreportcard.com/badge/Oudwins/zog)](https://goreportcard.com/report/github.com/Oudwins/zog) [![Coverage Status](https://coveralls.io/repos/github/Oudwins/zog/badge.svg?branch=master)](https://coveralls.io/github/Oudwins/zog?branch=master)

 Zog is a schema builder for runtime value parsing and validation.
 Define a schema, transform a value to match, assert the shape of an existing value, or both.
-Zog schemas are extremely expressive and allow modeling complex, interdependent validations, or value transformation.
+Zog schemas are extremely expressive and allow modeling complex, interdependent validations, or value transformations.

 Killer Features:

 - Concise yet expressive schema interface, equipped to model simple to complex data models
-- Support for parsing and validating Query Params and Form inputs directing from the request object with `schema.Parse(zhttp.NewRequestDataProvider(r), &dest)`
+- **Zod-like API**, use method chaining to build schemas in a typesafe manner
-- Extensible: add your own validators, schemas and data providers
+- **Extensible**: add your own validators, schemas and data providers
 - Rich error details, make debugging a breeze
 - Almost no reflection when using primitive types
-- Built-in coercion support for most types
+- **Built-in coercion** support for most types
 - Zero dependencies!

-API Stability:
+- **Two Helper Packages**
+  - **zenv**: parse environment variables
+  - **zhttp**: parse http forms & query params

+**API Stability:**

 - I will consider the API stable when we reach v1.0.0
 - However, I believe very little API changes will happen from the current implementation.
-The API that is most likely to change is the everything related to customizing error messages.
-However, if you use z.Message() that API will most likely not change and you won't be affected.
+The API that is most likely to change is the everything related to customizing error messages & data providers.
+However, if you use the provided wrappers (i.e `z.Message()` & `z.NewMapDataProvider()`) those APIs will most likely not change and you won't be affected.

 ## Introduction